 Construction risk includes expropriation, geological and additional exposures to loss during the construction phase.
 Investors prefer to invest in PPPs only once construction is complete.
 However, de-risking projects through liquidity facilities, blended finance, subordinated debt and completion guarantees, which cover construction risk and up to the first 24 months of operation, can bring further comfort and incentivize early entry.

 Multilateral development banks are uniquely positioned to offer many of the solutions that address legal, regulatory and project preparation risks.
-The Inter-American Investment Corporation, on behalf of the IDB Group, recently mitigated risks and attracted institutional investors in the Reventazón hydropower project in Costa Rica and Campo Palomas and Colonia Arias wind farms in Uruguay.
+IDB Invest (formerly known as Inter-American Investment Corporation), on behalf of the IDB Group, recently mitigated risks and attracted institutional investors in the Reventazón hydropower project in Costa Rica and Campo Palomas and Colonia Arias wind farms in Uruguay.
 The next phase seeks to bring institutional investors to PPPs and at construction phase.

 As the region’s PPP pipelines continue to grow, we will deploy the solutions to maximize PPP bankability and mobilize more financing.
 The boost we see in PPPs brings benefits for governments, private firms and the citizens of the countries we serve.